Constraining the four-light quark operators in the SMEFT with multijet and VBF processes at linear level: Framework

-We leave the study of renormalisation-group evolution (RGE) for future work.
-Once included, it would allow to obtain bounds from flavour observables as, even if the 4LQ operators are flavour-conserving, some violation still occurs in the SM \cite{matching_flav_symm}.
+We leave the study of renormalisation-group evolution (RGE) for future work, as our main focus is to look for the operator effects on distribution shapes, counting the number of constraints and quantifying their strength.
+Once included, RGEs would allow to obtain bounds from flavour observables as, even if the 4LQ operators are flavour-conserving, some violation still occurs in the SM \cite{matching_flav_symm}.
 Moreover, when the RGE mixing effects are considered, Drell-Yan processes can be used to constrain these 4LQ operators as well \cite{miralles}.

 \subparagraph{Flavour-indices contractions} For operators featuring two fermionic currents with same chirality, like $O_{qq}^{(1)} = (\bar q_p \gamma^\mu q_r)(\bar q_s \gamma_\mu q_t)$, two contractions of the generation indices $p,r,s,t$ are possible: inside the fermion bilinears ($\delta_{pr} \delta_{st}$) or between them ($\delta_{pt} \delta_{rs}$).
 The same happens for $O_{qq}^{(3)}$, $O_{uu}$ and $O_{dd}$.
-In our model, these two cases are summed together inside the same operator: therefore they contain both the colour-singlet and octet terms.
-The contribution with four identical flavour indices, being identical in the two contractions, is however added only once.
-Since we want to keep the analysis simple and estimate the best bounds that can be placed over these objects, we leave the separation of these components for future studies; this would probably yield looser limits than the ones presented in this letter.
+In our model, these two cases are summed together inside the same operator: therefore they contain both the colour-singlet and octet terms and interfere with both gluon and EW-boson diagrams.
+The contribution with four equal flavour indices, being identical in the two contractions, is however added only once.
+Since we want to keep the analysis simple and estimate the best bounds that can be placed over these objects, we leave the separation of these components for future studies\footnote{This would be needed also for the RGE, as the octet and singlet components run separately}; this would increase the parameter space and probably yield looser limits than the ones presented in this letter.
 For all the others operators, only the $\delta_{pr} \delta_{st}$ contraction is considered, as shown in Table \ref{tab:ops_def}.

 \subparagraph{Constrained directions} For a generic observable $X$, a $\chi^2$ function is built from the experimental, SM and interference differential distributions, as

 where $\Delta_i$ is the sum in quadrature of the numerical and scale uncertainties from the experimental and SM results in the $i^{th}$ bin and $\mathbf{c}^T = \left( C_{qq}^{(1)}, C_{qq}^{(3)}, \ldots, C_{qd}^{(8)} \right)$ is the vector of 4LQ coefficients, so that the second sum runs over all the operators.